English

 Forecast for 800G Optical Transceiver Demand in 2024

 Looking ahead to the next year, a significant system dubbed GH200 is anticipated, integrating GPUs such as A100 and H100 and interconnected via Mellanox switches.
-Also check-Introduction to NVIDIA DGX H100.
+For more information about NVIIA DGX H100, you can check out this article: Introduction to NVIDIA DGX H100.
 The sales dynamics of A100, H100, the rollout schedule of the new system DGX GH 200, and the overall sales landscape are poised for some adjustments.
 Presently, the ConnectX-7 network card operates at 400G, but an 800G network card, ConnectX-8, is slated for release next year.
 While the current usage of A100 and H100 includes a mix of 400G and 800G optical transceiver, future trends may lean towards 800G, prompting adjustments in demand forecasts and algorithms for these components.

 Main Data Center Customer Demand Situation